 Designated approval authority under this policy may be delegated.
-In establishing this policy, the board contemplates that the system office chief finance officer and the system office chief facilities officer, in the officer's sole judgment, will prudently delegate the authority vested with him or her by this policy to other finance officers and facilities administrators as may be necessary for effective and efficient administration and operations and maintenance of campus facilities.
+The system office chief finance officer and the system office chief facilities officer, in the officers' sole judgment, will prudently delegate the authority vested with him or her by this policy to other finance officers and facilities administrators as may be necessary for effective and efficient administration and operations and maintenance of campus facilities.